 The Visitor Information Centre and Shop at the entrance with a range of local craftwork, gifts and plants for sale.

 Inside the garden entrance are dining tables by a lawn, small ponds and a pavilion/stage.
 The easy-access garden areas near the entrance offer a window to the variety of plants that can be seen on longer walks around the garden.

 To assist with mobility, wheelchairs (free hire) and an electric buggy with a volunteer driver (small fee) can be booked ahead at the Information Centre and Shop.

-Covering 20 hectares, the garden lies in a bend of Coffs Creek at the end of Hardacre Street off Harbour Drive, just one kilometre from the city centre, a subtropical haven and an extension of Coffs Creek Walk.
+Covering 20 hectares, the garden is enveloped by the wide waterway of Coffs Creek at the end of Hardacre Street off Harbour Drive, just one kilometre from the city centre, a subtropical haven and an extension of Coffs Creek Walk.